-Sardar Sarovar Lake is formed by the dam surrounded by the Narmada River.
+Sardar Sarovar Lake is another name on the list of the largest lakes in India.
+It is formed by the dam surrounded by the Narmada River.
 It is one of the best tourist spots as there are many attractions and monuments located.
-One of the main attractions of the place is the tallest statue- Statue of Unity.
+One of the main attractions of the place is the tallest statue- the Statue of Unity.
 Soon, tourists would enjoy numerous sports like paragliding, boating, river-rafting, trekking, and many others to name.

 Area – 375 square km

 The world’s largest masonry dam forms Nagarjuna Sagar Lake.
 The lake was constructed as an initiative for Green Revolution and hydroelectricity production in the country.
 This picturesque Lake has become one of the perfect weekend gateway destinations from Hyderabad.
 It is also close to Ethipothala Falls.
 Tourists here can enjoy numerous activities, like boating.

 You may also like: 10 Biggest Dams in India